andrewchambers/qc/README.md

 # Project Goals

 - Give QBE a serious C frontend to use for testing.
-- Make a Myrddin self hosting language, even if it depends on some C code.
+- Make Myrddin self hosting language, even if it depends on some C code.
 - Allow Myrddin programs to embed C code without depending on the system C compiler.
-- Spread awareness of the Myrddin programming language
+- Spread awareness of the Myrddin programming language.

 # Status